jmbuhr/otter.nvim/README.md

   },
   -- list of characters that should be stripped from the beginning and end of the code chunks strip_wrapping_quote_characters = { "'", '"', "`" },
-  -- remove whitespace from the beginning of the code chunks when writing to the ottter buffers -- and calculate it back in when handling lsp requests handle_leading_whitespace = true,
+  -- remove whitespace from the beginning of the code chunks when writing to the otter buffers -- and calculate it back in when handling lsp requests handle_leading_whitespace = true,
   -- mapping of filetypes to extensions for those not already included in otter.tools.extensions